NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.3.Chapter/chp_3_exercises/README.md

 example, the result of nextInt(100) will be between 0 and 99, including both.
 Adding 1 yields a number between 1 and 100, including both.

-	1. The definition of GuessStarter is in a file called GuessStarter.java, in the directory called ch03, in the repository for this book.
+	1. Make a basic "guessing the number" program

 	2. Compile and run this program.

 	3. Modify the program to prompt the user, then use a Scanner to read a